 If you’re the type that simply can’t be bothered with reapplying at all once you get going — we get it — this lube is the gift that keeps you going, going, and going.

-YES OB ($9.73), for example, is a plant-based oil lubricant known for its long-lasting properties.
+YES OB ($8 and up), for example, is a plant-based oil lubricant known for its long-lasting properties.

 Pro tip?
 Oil-based lubes can double for sexy and fun massage time.
 But the downside comes if you’re using a latex condom.
 This type of lube increases the chances of a ripped or torn condom, defeating the condom’s purpose — and your good time in the process.